Daniel-KM/Omeka-S-module-ImageServer/README.md

 with ark, noid, doi, etc. They can be displayed in the public url with the modules [Ark] and/or [Clean Url].

-### Features

-The image server has two roles.

-* Dynamic creation of tiles and transformation

-  The IIIF specifications allow to ask for any region of the original image, at any size, eventually with a rotation and a specified quality and formats.
-The image server creates them dynamically from the original image, from the Omeka thumbnails or from the tiles if any.

-  It is recommended to use the php extensions GD or Imagick.
-The command line tool ImageMagick, default in Omeka, is supported, but slower.
-GD is generally a little quicker, but ImageMagick manages many more formats.
-An option allows to select the library to use according to your server and your documents or to let the module chooses automagically.

-  In case of big files, it is recommended to use the command line version of ImageMagick, that is not limited by the php memory.

-  Furthermore, the limit of the size (10000000 bytes by default) can be increased if you have enough memory, so images won't appear blurry even if they are not tiled.

-* Creation of tiles

-  For big images that are not stored in a versatile format and cannot be processed dynamically quickly, it is recommended to pre-tile them to load and zoom them instantly.
-It can be done for any size of images.
-It may be recommended to manage at least the big images (more than 10 to 50 MB, according to your server and your public).

-  Tiles can be created in two formats: Deep Zoom and Zoomify.
-[Deep Zoom Image] is a free proprietary format from Microsoft largely supported, and [Zoomify] is an old format that was largely supported by proprietary image softwares and free viewers, like the [OpenLayers Zoom].
-They are manageable by the module [Archive Repertory].

-  The tiles are created via a background job from the media "Tile" (in item edit view).

-  The tiles are created when the media "Tile" is used.
-The source can be an uploaded file, a url or a local file (prepended with "file://" in the form, and requires the module [File Sideload] to be installed).
-They can be created via the modules [CSV Import] and [Bulk Import] too.

-  The tiles can be created in bulk via a job, that can be run via a button in the config form of the module.

-* Display of tiled and simple images

-When created, the tiles are displayed via their native format, so only viewers that support them can display them.
-[OpenSeadragon], the viewer integrated by default in Omeka S, can display the formats Deep Zoom and Zoomify directly (from version 2.2.2), so it is quicker.
-The [OpenLayers] viewer support the two formats too.
-The mode ("iiif" of "native") and other OpenSeadragon settings can be changed when the renderer is called.

-When the viewer doesn’t support a format, but the IIIF protocol, the image can be displayed through its IIIF url (https://example.org/iiif-img/:id).
-This can be done for any image, even if it is not tiled, because of the dynamic transformation of images.

-To display an image with the IIIF protocol, set its url (https://example.org/iiif-img/:id/info.json) in an attached media of type "IIIF" or use it directly in your viewer.
-The id is the one of the media, not the item.

 ### Amazon S3

 Currently, only the public files are available: let the option "expiration" to "0".